illuria/jailer/README.md

-# Jailio
+# Jailer
 ## The final word in container orchestration

-Jailio is meant to be as integrated as possible with FreeBSD Jail subsystem
+Jailer is meant to be as integrated as possible with FreeBSD Jail subsystem

 THIS IS ALPHA SOFTWARE: HERE BE DRAGONS